-The finance lease is accounted for pursuant to Law number 95/1995 regulating finance lease, if the contract authorizes the lessee to purchase the asset on a fixed date and against a fixed value and if the contract duration represents at least 75% of the useful life expected for the asset, or if the current value of the total lease payments represents at least 90% of the asset value.
+The finance lease is accounted for pursuant to Law number for the year 95/1995 regulating finance lease and that if the contract authorizes the lessee to purchase the asset on a fixed date and against a fixed value and if the contract duration represents at least 75% of the useful life expected for the asset, or if the current value of the total lease payments represents at least 90% of the asset value.
 Other lease contracts are considered "Operating Lease Contracts".